I am a Professor of Extragalactic Astronomy at Leiden Observatory

 Other former group members:

-- Guillermo Barro (UCB Postdoctoral Fellow), Assistant Professor at the University of the Pacific
+- Guillermo Barro (UCB Postdoctoral Fellow), Associate Professor at the University of the Pacific

 - Ryan Trainor (Miller Fellow), Assistant Professor at Franklin & Marshall College

-Oscar Chavez (UCB BA); Justin Clarke (UCB BA, w/ R. Feldmann); Michael Gordon (Princeton BA, w/ J. Greene);
+Yannick Badoux (Leiden BSc); Oscar Chavez (UCB BA); Justin Clarke (UCB BA, w/ R. Feldmann); Tobias Eikelenboom (Leiden BSc); Michael Gordon (Princeton BA, w/ J. Greene);

 Michael Yano (UCB BA); Kevin Yu